jg925/ece3400_2019-team10/index.md

 ![Team Photo](winning_teamphoto.jpg)
 A photo of the winning team with our robot!
 Back row (from left to right): Jinny Gui, Daniel Buscaglia, Ryan McMahon, Joy Thean.
 Front Row: Axel.

-Below is a video showing our robot competing in the third and last round of the robot competition on 12/10/19.
+Below is a video showing our robot competing in the third and final round of the robot competition on 12/10/19.

 <p align="center">